prabhatm8000/mern-media/readme.md

 ## Features:
 - User authentication with JWT (JSON Web Token)
-- Edit your profile, add profile picture, description and links
+- Edit your profile (add profile picture, description and links)
 - Search and view profile
+- Posts
-- Post, comment and like post
+- Likes and comments
 - See all the posts from people you follow
+- Notification (about likes, comments and follow actions)